 But what exactly did they do wrong?
 Leviticus 10 says they "offered strange fire before the Lord".
-What the "strange fire" was is not entirely clear, but theories abound.
+Although no one can possibly know what exactly the "strange fire" was, theories abound.

 "Law of Silence"

-Many churches and individual believers have understood the fate that befell these two men to be a strict warning against any kind of innovation during worship.
+Many churches and individual believers hold that the fate that befell these two men to be a strict warning against any kind of innovation during worship.
 Just as God did not tolerate the two men doing something that He had not specifically commanded, He would take an equally dim view of us introducing some kind of "strange fire" that He has not specifically commanded..

 This is absolute nonsense.
 Anyone who believes this is not reading everything pertaining to this incident.

 God was not even remotely silent on matters relating to the Temple and its rituals.
-In fact, He was so clear about how, when, where, why and by whom the rituals were to be carried out, that if the priests made any substitutions at all they were actually violating very clearly expressed directions - not any imaginary "Law of Silence".
+In fact, He was so clear about how, when, where, why and by whom the rituals were to be carried out, that if the priests made any substitutions at all they were actually violating very clearly expressed directions.
+And what the brothers

 "You shall not offer any strange incense on this altar, or burnt offering or meal offering; and you shall not pour out a drink offering on it.
 (Exodus 30:9 NASB)

 What Nadab and Abihu did was in direct violation of very specific instruction issued by the Lord.
-Thus the words "which He had not commanded them" (Leviticus 10:1-2)was another way of saying they did something He had explicitly told them not to do.
+They did something He had explicitly told them not to do.

-Yet, in spite of the clear evidence, people persist in clicking their tongues when, according to them, someone violates this so called "Law of Silence".
-People have come up with a huge variety of practices that supposedly fall under the very broad heading of "strange fire".
-They range from not keeping the Sabbath, using certain (or all) musical instruments, women pastors, coming late to service (you read that right) etc. etc. etc. As Al Maxey wrote,
+Yet, in spite of the clear evidence, people persist in clicking their tongues when, according to them, someone does something that supposedly falls under the very broad heading of "strange fire".
+This includes things like not keeping the Sabbath, using certain (or all) musical instruments, women pastors, coming late to service (you read that right) etc. etc. etc. As Al Maxey wrote,

 If I had a dollar for every time those who promote patternism have resurrected Nadab and Abihu to bear witness to the deadly consequences of "innovations" in worship, I could have retired years ago.
 "Remember Nadab and Abihu!" has been the mantra of rigid religiosity for generations.
 Those who oppose eating a meal in the church building will quickly cry out, "Remember Nadab and Abihu!"
 If the teens clap during a song in the "worship assembly" they will need to be reminded of two sons of Aaron "on fire for the Lord."
 If we support an orphan out of the "treasury," or use more than one cup in the Lord's Supper, or employ four part harmony in our singing, or any one of a thousand other "insidious innovations," we are quickly warned that we tread the same path as Abihu and his brother Nadab.